Code-Institute-Submissions/movie-db-ms3/testing.md

 * Observe the delete button beneath those reviews.
 * Click the button and observe a window asking if you are sure you want to delete your review.
 * Selecting ok will remove the review.

+## Technology Testing

+### Devices Compatibility

+* Lenovo Yoga 300
+    * This device was used to test as a laptop and a tablet.

+* iPhone 7
+    * This device was used to test on a mobile device.